Barnet, Landau, and Raskin Next Leaders Program

 The world crisis in governance, economic stability, and ethical guidance demands that we do our best to secure and sustain a better future.
 To sustain the movement, we need to galvanize those most impacted by the broken system: young people.
 A paid 10-week program, Next Leaders offers young activists training in public scholarship, that is, the connection between policy research, advocacy, and grassroots activism.
 Through its workshop and events series and individualized mentorship, Next Leaders looks to sharpen young scholar-activists’ voices and hone their skills.
 In addition to hands-on experience, each cohort will leave the program with a more nuanced understanding of environmental, racial, economic, gender, and peace justice.

 Thanks to the generous support of the families of Marcus Raskin, Richard Barnet, and Saul Landau, we are able to endow a quarter of our Next Leaders internships.
 This has helped us further our mission of supporting young activists regardless of their financial status.
-You can read more about the change-makers for which this program is named below.

 Watch the video below, produced and edited by Visual Communications and Design intern Hannah Hunter, to learn more about the 2016 summer experience from the Next Leaders themselves.